SooyeonWon/real_world_projects_collection_DS2020/README.md

-# The collection of Real World Projects from Data Science 2020
+# The collection of Real World Projects from Data Science 2020 (in progress)
 #### by Sooyeon Won

 1. Price Forecasting for Automobile / Linear Regression